jolasman/VIRUS_SIMULATION/README.md

 # How to Run

-Run the command `python ./main.py -h` or `python ./main.py --help` to see how to run the simulation.
+Run the command `python ./main.py -h` or `python ./main.py --help` to see how to run the simulation at `/src` folder.

 # MAINTAINERS